 Fiscal Policy and Helicopter Money

 Helicopter money is a way to create direct spending in the economy.
 However, this could also be achieved through expansionary fiscal policy financed by quantitative easing.
 Fiscal policy enables spending on infrastructure rather than just consumer spending.
-The impact should be similar because expansionary fiscal policy will ensure the extra money is spent rather than languishing in banks.
+The impact should be similar because the expansionary fiscal policy will ensure the extra money is spent rather than languishing in banks.

 Turning Quantitative Easing into Helicopter Money